AdrienFausteGay/GRAFS-E/docs/source/input.md

 If for a Diet ID the sum of proportions is not 1, the proportion values are normalized.

 For each consummers (population, livestock and methanizer), a diet ID must be given as Diet category in "Input data" tab of data file.
-Give the same diet for all territories for all year to a specific consummer is a valid use of GRAFS-E because the model adapt itself to local production and import availabilities.
+Give the same diet for all territories for all year to a specific consummer is a valid use of E-GRAFS because the model adapt itself to local production and import availabilities.
 The weight values `Weight import` and `Weight diet` of optimization model make the model adapt diet to local context or import products for consummers.
 Here an example of how to give the diet name of a consummer :
 | Area   | Year | category                  | item | value |
 | --------- | ---------- | ------------------------- | ----- | ----- |
 | France | 2023       | Diet    | bovines | b_2023_fr |